rdinch/MathResourceStudio-Help/docs/tutorials/image-collection.md

 Add, edit and organize the image collections used with exercise sets such as and .

+!!! note
-NOTE: Should you delete the default image collection file by mistake - small image collection.xml - close all documents and select .
+    Should you delete the default image collection file by mistake - small image collection.xml - close all documents and select .
 In the Options window, select Folders.
 On the Folders tab, click the green arrows icon by the Small Images box - Restore Default Small Image Collection.
 The default file of images will be replaced.

 To edit or create your own image collection: